eliostvs/tomate-docker/README.md

 # docker-tomate
-Docker develop image for Tomate a timer for the Pomodoro Techinique
+Docker develop image for Tomate a timer for the Pomodoro Technique.